xbabalov/podman-desktop/website/tutorial/managing-your-application-resources.md

 1. Create a new cluster.
 2. Access other useful actions to start, restart, stop, or delete a cluster.
+3. Upgrade your cluster to the latest version.

 **_Managing your CLI tools_**